One-Bowl Choc Chip Banana Bread – Fool Proof

 • Yes.
 Sugar can be reduced to ½ cup for a slightly less sweet option.

-• This recipe can be easily adapted for muffins, adjusting the baking time to 20-25 minutes at the same temperature.
+• This recipe can be easily adapted for muffins, adjust the baking time to 20-25 minutes at the same temperature.

 • For a dairy-free version, substitute the butter with an equal amount of melted coconut oil.